By: Kristin Bourne

 Follow the signs on the main road down to Great House, and then hang stay left until you see a rather large parking lot.
 The walk to the beach from the parking lot is minimal and before you know it, your toes are in the sand.

-If you can tear yourself away from the willowy palms at The Great House, the rest of the stretch is business-free for the moment.
+If you can tear yourself away from the willowy palms at The Great House, the rest of the stretch is home to Rendezvous Bay Hotel and The Place restaurant.

 The Rendezvous Salt Pond starts just on the other side of the sand and runs almost the rest of the length of the beach.